google/grr-doc/docs/developing-grr/setting-up-dev-env.md

 ```

 The `-e` (or `--editable`) flag passed to `pip` makes sure that the packages
-are installed in a "development" mode - any changes you make in your working
+are installed in a "development" mode and any changes you make in your working
 directory are directly reflected in your virtual environment, no reinstalling
 is required.